Advice and Tips

 – Competency pays off, and the value of Tekna members’ competency is sought after in the market.

-– It means a lot for a company’s productivity level and, even more so, its ability to develop over time, she says.
+– It means a lot for a company’s productivity level and, even more so, its ability to grow over time, she says.

-The statistics show two groups of engineers – one group working in the oil industry and the other working in other industries – in the comparison of employees’ ages and salaries.
+The statistics show two groups of engineers – one group working in the oil industry and the other working in other industries – when comparing employees’ ages and salaries.

-For instance, a 26-year-old civil engineer working in the oil industry earns on average NOK 47,570 a month in 2020, while an engineer of the same age earns NOK 46,930 for the same time period.
+For instance, a 26-year-old engineer with a Bachelor’s degree working in the oil industry earned on average NOK 46,930 per month in 2020, while a 26-year-old engineer with a Master’s degree earned NOK 47,570 during the same time period.

-A look at senior-level engineers shows that the pay gap grows even larger over time.
+A look at senior-level engineers shows that this pay gap grows even larger over time.

-In other words, the numbers show that as far as salary goes, it pays to become a civil engineer and work as long as you can.
+In other words, the numbers show that as far as salary goes, it pays to get a Master’s degree and work as long as possible.

 What are you earning compared to others?